jazmichaelking/mastodon-near-me/README.md

 # mastodon-near-me
-Directory of Mastodon or compatible providers that operate primarily in or are targeted to a locality, region, city, or language.
+A directory of Mastodon or compatible providers that operate primarily in or are targeted to a locality, region, city, or language.

 ## Purpose
 Onboarding to Mastodon requires a judgement call about which server to join.
 To newcomers reading this, the choice is not final and has little consequence.
 You can always change to a different provider once you're settled in and have a better understanding of the community.
 One way to get comfortable is to join a provider near you, this will put you on the same home server as people in your vicinity.
 You can still find, follow, and talk to everyone on the global network.